• Skip to main content

 git clone git@github.com:username/repository-name.git

-with the name of the repository you want to clone.
+Replace username with the GitHub username and repository-name with the name of the repository you want to clone.

-when attempting to push to GitHub, this indicates that GitHub could not authenticate your connection using SSH keys.
+Note: If you encounter an error message saying permission denied (publickey) when attempting to push to GitHub, this indicates that GitHub could not authenticate your connection using SSH keys.
 This issue typically arises when your SSH key is not properly configured or added to your GitHub account.
 To resolve this, follow the steps in this article to set up your SSH key and connect securely to GitHub.

 Step 6: Verify the Cloning Process

-command, Git will create a new directory with the name of the repository and download all the files and commit history into it.
+After running the git clone command, Git will create a new directory with the name of the repository and download all the files and commit history into it.
 You can verify that the repository has been successfully cloned by navigating into the directory:

 cd repository-name